XinMoLingSen/Prompt-for-a-Universal-Prompt-Optimization-Engineer/README.md

 **Step 3: Turn Off Deep Thinking Mode**
 Before sending the prompt, ensure that the AI model's deep thinking mode (e.g., "Deep Reasoning," "Advanced Analysis," etc.) is turned off to prevent the AI from over-analyzing the instruction structure and ignoring the execution requirements, which may lead to non-compliance with the prompt instructions.
+> **Prompt**: If you need to use the deep thinking mode, you can restart it after the initial AI prompt is completed.

 **Step 4: Paste and Send**
 Paste the copied prompt content into the input box and send it.